Documentation

 Trigger Modifiers

-A trigger can also have a few additional modifiers that change its behavior.
+A trigger can also have additional modifiers that change its behavior.
 For example, if you want a request to only

 happen once, you can use the once modifier for the trigger: